ansost/NoClu/README.md

 ## Software implementation

-All source code used to generate the results and figures in this paper are in the `code/` folder.
+All source code used to generate the results and figures in this paper are in the `src/` and `scripts` folder.
-The calculations and figure generation are run in both [Jupyter notebooks](http://jupyter.org/) and [Python](https://www.python.org/) scripts.
+The calculations and figure generation are run in [Python](https://www.python.org/) scripts.

 ### Data

-TODO: Add data description.
+The main data source is a pre-trained fasttext model with word embeddings for Russian noun cases.
+More information on the data that was used can be found in the preprocessing script (`scripts/preprocessing.py`).

 #### Preprocessing